You Can't Trifle With Sin

 I have given you this land to possess.
 If you don’t drive out the inhabitants of the land, those you allow to remain will become barbs in your eyes and thorns in your sides.
 They will give you trouble in the land where you’ll live.
 And then I’ll do to you what I plan to do to them.
 (Num 33:53,54-56, NIV)

-When we allow sin to remain in our lives and continuously disobey God, the sin will slowly kill us and we’ll never really take possession of the inheritance God has for us.
-However, God will work with us to extinguish the sin in our lives, so we can live in freedom.
-If we don’t, God may allow that sin - the very thing he wants to eradicate in us but that we wouldn't give up - to consume us.
-Thus, anytime we trifle with sin, there’s the potential it will eventually destroy us.
-LIke playing with fire or abusing drugs, these behaviors have the potential to destroy us at any time.
+When we allow sin to remain in our lives and continuously disobey God, it will slowly kill us and we’ll never really take possession of the inheritance God has for us.
+The Lord will work with us to extinguish the sin in our lives, but if we don’t, God may allow that sin to consume us.
+Like playing with fire or abusing drugs, these behaviors can destroy us at any time.

-You can’t tame sin; you can’t keep it as a pet.
-Nor can you keep things hidden in a closet or swept under the rug.
-One day all your dark secrets will be known by everyone.
+We can’t tame sin; we can’t keep it as a pet.
+Nor can we keep things hidden in a closet or swept under the rug.
+One day all our dark secrets will be known to everyone.

 There is nothing covered up that will not be revealed, and hidden that will not be known.
 (Lk 12:2, NASB)

 I once attended an older gentleman in the ER who had been secretly looking at pornography in his basement when he sustained a massive stroke.
 His wife of fifty years found with his pants down unconscious on the floor.
-Although paramedics stabilized him on life support, his brain was catastrophically damaged.
 His wife was so distraught that she couldn't bear to come to the hospital for the last moments of his life as he was taken off life support.
 His sin caught up to him when he least expected it and he was forever remembered by the shameful way he died.

 There is a way that seems right to a man, but its end is the way to death.
 (Pr 14:12, ESV)

-Friends, please cease your rebellion towards God, especially those little sins that get shrugged off as inconsequential.
-The hospital (especially the morgue) is full of people who had a habit of making bad decision.
-Similarly, hell is full of "good people" who didn't take sin seriously.
-Let's make every effort to do as the Bible says, even when nobody’s watching.
+Friends, let’s cease our rebellion towards God, especially those little sins that we shrug off as inconsequential.
+The hospital (especially the morgue) is full of people who had a habit of making bad decisions.
+Similarly, hell is full of “good people” who didn’t take sin seriously.

 Our lives, and the lives of others, depend on it.